 - Coconut flour – another gluten-free flour that helps to provide the right structure when making gluten-free bread.
 We have not tested with any other flour combination for this bread recipe, but you may try subbing with tapioca flour or arrowroot starch if you don’t have any coconut flour on hand.

-- grated zucchini: Be sure to squeeze out the water from your grated zucchini after measuring.
+- Grated zucchini – adds moisture and a delicious way to sneak in some healthy greens, vitamins and antioxidants.
+Be sure to squeeze out the water from your grated zucchini after measuring.
 Wondering how to grate zucchini, check out the instructions here.

 How to Make Zucchini Bread